 Diplomate, American Board of Optometry

+Dr. White started InVision Eye Health in 2001 and has been practicing for over a decade.
 Dr. White is dedicated to providing his patients with the most current, state of the art eye health prevention and treatment available.
 Dr. White attended the University of Utah completing his undergraduate education in Physics and Psychology.
 He obtained his Doctor of Optometry degree at Pacific University in Forest Grove, Oregon graduating Summa Cum Laude.
-He completed internship training in: Pediatric Eye Care and Strabismus at The Children’s Eye Doctors, Redmond, WA in addition to interning at the Naval Hospital Oak Harbor, Oak Harbor, WA.
+He completed internship internship training in: Pediatric Eye Care and Strabismus at The Children’s Eye Doctors, Redmond, WA in addition to interning at the Naval Hospital Oak Harbor, Oak Harbor, WA.

 His fellowship training in Anterior Segment Disease and Surgical Co-management in 1993-94, was completed at Omni Eye Specialists of Colorado.
-Dr. White founded InVision Eye Health in 2001.
 He continues to specialize in anterior segment eye disease, dry eye syndrome, contact lens fitting for corneal disease, sports vision and Orthokeratology.
-InVision is a premier provider of digital technology spectacle lenses, current fashion eyewear and sports eyewear.

-Doctor White is a member of the American Optometric Association, the Utah Optometric Association, the American Academy of Orthokeratology and is past president of the Utah Optometric Association.
-He is a competitive triathlete and loves to spend time mountain biking, motorcycling, hiking, camping and snowmobiling.
+Doctor White is a Diplomate of the American Board of Optometry, a member of the Utah Optometric Association and American Academy of Orthokeratology, and previously served as president of the Utah Optometric Association.
+He is a competitive triathlete and loves to spend time mountain biking, motorcycling, hiking, camping and boating.
 He is a perennial supporter and booster of high school sports programs.
 Dr. White is a native of the Salt Lake area.
-He lives here with his wife Jana, daughter Rylee and two young boys Cooper and Cameron.
+He lives here with his wife Jana, and two boys Cooper and Cameron.
 Dr. White feels there is no better place to live because of the ample mountain biking and proximity to the mountains and all the activities of southern Utah.

 Diplomate, American Board of Optometry